 You felt it coming: repeat this exercise for 30 seconds, and then for 40 seconds or more.
 Breath in a little bit more and breath out a bit more economic.
 Challenge yourself!

 After a while, you may have signaled that your breathing has become more and more efficient.
 If you repeat this breathing exercise daily, you’ll experience a longer persistence, you’ll have practiced your lower breathing capacities, and you’ll know how to breath in at Ella’s speed when the words in your song ask for it.
 Isn’t it simple?
 Isn’t it fun?
 Now join Ella in her songs!

 The Verve songbooks by Ella Fitgerald: Gershwin, Kern, Porter, Mercer, Ellington

-If you’d like to see me demonstrate this breathing technique on video, get my free Jazz Singers Toolbox.
+If you’d like to see me demonstrate this breathing technique on video, just get Jazz Singers Academy free for 1 day.
+In the toolbox of this suite of online guides and training programs you’ll find a video on breathing technique.
 Hit the button below for more info.